 Phillip was born and raised in the wonderful town of Ravenswood, where he attended Ravenswood High School.
 It was at RHS where Phillip first got the itch to work in TV while taking the first Media and Technology class at the school.
 After high school, Phillip earned a BS in Communication at West Virginia State College (Now University).

 Phillip has been married to his wife Carrie since May of 1996.
 He is the proud parent of two children, a daughter Alexis, who has been diagnosed with Down Syndrome and autism, and a son Evan.

 In his spare time Phillip loves to attend WVU football and basketball games.
-He's also a huge fan of the Dallas Cowboys, Chicago Bulls and unfortunately for him, the Lovable Losers: the Chicago Cubs.
+He's also a huge fan of the Dallas Cowboys, Chicago Bulls and the 2016 World Series champs Chicago Cubs.

 "It will return schools to a time where rape, assault and harassment were swept under the rug," said an advocacy group for sexual assault survivors.

 "To see what's happened here — nobody would have ever thought this could have happened," Trump said while visiting the devastated town of Paradise.